kubernetes/enhancements/keps/sig-windows/0000-20181221-windows-group-managed-service-accounts-for-container-identity.md

 ### Injecting credentials from a volume

 For certain authentication use cases, a preferred approach may be to surface a volume to the pod with the necessary data that a pod needs to assume an identity injected in the volume.
+In these cases, the container needs to implement logic to consume and act on the injected data.

 In case of GMSA support, nothing inside the containers of a pod perform any special steps around assuming an identity as that is taken care of by the container runtime at container startup.
 A container runtime driven solution like GMSA however does require CRI enhancements as mentioned earlier.

 ### Specifying only the name of GMSACredSpec objects in pod spec fields/annotations